-Our women traditionally have been programmed to bear with pain instead of seeking ways to relieve pain.
+Women traditionally have been programmed to bear pain instead of seeking ways to relieve pain.
 This attitude is prevalent even among the educated and more aware, progressive women of our society.
-As a result of this, there is a compromise in daily functioning, creativity and productivity which manifests as social withdrawal, school and college absenteeism, frequent sick leave at workplace etc. (Know how to delay or postpone menstrual periods for a week?)
+As a result, there is a compromise in daily functioning, creativity, and productivity which manifests as social withdrawal, school, and college absenteeism, frequent sick leave at the workplace, etc.

-Adhering to a healthy lifestyle i.e., balanced diet, physical activity, mental relaxation etc will improves the ability to cope with pain.
+Adhering to a healthy lifestyle, like, a balanced diet, physical activity, mental relaxation, etc., will improve the ability to cope with pain.
 Painkillers can be taken as advised by your gynecologist after consultation.
-Non hormonal preparations are tried first.
-As a second line hormonal preparations are available.
+Non-hormonal preparations are tried first, as second-line hormonal preparations are available.

 PMS - Premenstrual Syndrome: